Project Management

 Tracking and managing budgets

-Whether your fee is hourly, percentage of cost, by phase, or a fixed fee, you will have several factors to consider to profitably manage a budget.
-While there are various software out there that manage some aspects of financial resources, they are few that are designed specifically for architects.
-Monograph is a purpose-built solution to help architects track their time as well as their budgets.
+Whether your fee is hourly, percentage of cost, by phase, or a fixed fee, you have several factors to consider to profitably manage a budget.
+While there is plenty of generic financial software on the market, only a few platforms are designed specifically for architects.
+Monograph is a purpose-built solution that helps architects track time and budgets in one place, with Monograph's MoneyGantt™ giving project managers a visual view of where every fee dollar is being spent against the schedule.

 What Happens When a Project is Complete?